 Stollen is “fruit bread” that typically lurks in the darker corners of supermarket bakery departments until Christmas, when it emerges like a glorious butterfly to take its rightful place front and center in the bakery section.

 - Tastes better than that sounds

 - Traditional at Christmas, served with an afternoon mug of mulled wine or punch (or just a coffee)

-You can think of it as the love child of a fruit cake and a loaf of bread: it’s typically made from a yeasty dough, covered in icing sugar and replete with dried fruit soaked in rum.
+Think of a Stollen as the love child of a fruit cake and a loaf of bread: it’s typically baked from a yeasty dough (replete with dried fruit soaked in rum), then covered in icing sugar.

-As with just about every baked product in central Europe, there are different varieties.
-At Christmas you often see stollen with, for example, marzipan, poppy seeds or nuts, though it’s the dried fruit variety that is the classic version.
+As with just about every baked product in this part of the world, you find different varieties in Vienna.
+At Christmas, you often see marzipan, poppy seed or nut versions, though the kind with dried fruit remains the classic.

-At first glance, it seems an easy word to say in Austrian-flavoured German – “stoll” to rhyme with “doll” (British English) and an “en” like in “burden” (ditto).
+At first glance, Stollen seems an easy word to say in Austrian-flavoured German – “stoll” to rhyme with “doll” (British English) and an “en” like in “burden” (ditto).

 The “st” has a “shh” at the start though – “shhtollen”.